awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-identity-based.md

 ### Example 6: Allow a User Access to Amazon Redshift, and Common Actions and Resources for Related AWS Services<a name="redshift-policy-example-allow-related-services"></a>

- The following example policy allows access to all actions and resources for Amazon Redshift, Amazon Simple Notification Service \(Amazon SNS\), and Amazon CloudWatch, and allows specified actions on all related Amazon EC2 resources under the account\.
+ The following example policy allows access to all actions and resources for Amazon Redshift, Amazon Simple Notification Service \(Amazon SNS\), and Amazon CloudWatch\.
+It also allows specified actions on all related Amazon EC2 resources under the account\.

 **Note**
  Resource\-level permissions are not supported for the Amazon EC2 actions that are specified in this example policy\.